toitware/toit-watchdog/README.md

 ## Usage

-Using the watchdog requires to install the provider and then to import the client in the applications that want to use it.
+Using the watchdog requires installing the provider and importing the client in the applications that want to use it.

 ### Provider